diffblue/gitlab/doc/integration/saml.md

 ### Prerequisites

-First tell GitLab where to look for group information.
-For this, you must make sure that your IdP server sends a specific `AttributeStatement` along with the regular SAML response.
-Here is an example:
+You must tell GitLab where to look for group information.
+To do this, make sure that your IdP server sends a specific `AttributeStatement` along with the regular SAML response.
+For example:

 ```xml
 <saml:AttributeStatement>